 This is a continuation of Spanish 131 in an ever-increasing interactive classroom environment with emphasis on expansion of vocabulary and grammatical concepts as well as exposure to the concrete reality of culturally diverse attitudes and behaviors.
 It is part two of the two-semester general education requirement.
-This course partially satisfies the non-Native Language requirement of the Liberal Studies curriculum.
 Prerequisite: Spanish 131 or placement by examination.
+LSF: NL